Nabokov gave us the word.

 Refusal of the comfort that comes from staying inside the lines of a discipline.

-We were trained in systems that reward the legible.
+We are trained in systems that reward the legible.

-We learned how to cite, to publish, to impress.
+We learn how to cite, to publish, to impress.

-But we stayed for the feeling that something else was possible.
+But we stay for the feeling that something else is possible.

 This is not a place for finished things.